This article contains several clever commands to remove unwanted files in your git repository.

 git rm --cached $(git ls-files -i -X .gitignore)

-So if you have some folders or files which do not belong to the repository, now can make fixing commit or patchset with file/folder removal.
+So if you have some folders or files that do not belong to the repository, you can now make a fixing commit or patchset with files or folder removal.